zeruhur/loner/_APNew_template.md

 ### Open-Ended Question or Get Inspired

-To answer an Open-Ended question, roll 1d6 once on each of the following tables (roll at least a verb and a noun, adjectives are optional).
+To answer an Open-Ended question, roll 1d6 once on each of the Inspiration Tables (roll at least a verb and a noun, adjectives are optional).

 ### When the story ends